sdray/sources-sdray.github.io/content/publication/bauman-2018/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2020-11-04T14:23:01.032120Z'
+publishDate: '2022-09-27T12:50:45.029822Z'
 publication_types:
 - '2'
 abstract: 'Eigenvector mapping techniques are widely used by ecologists and evolutionary biologists to describe and control for spatial and/or phylogenetic patterns in their data.
 The selection of an appropriate subset of eigenvectors is a critical step (misspecification can lead to highly biased results and interpretations), and there is no consensus yet on how to proceed.
-We conducted a ten-year review of the practices of eigenvector selection and highlighted three main procedures: selecting the subset of descriptors minimising the Akaike information criterion (AIC), using a forward selection with double stopping criterion after testing the global model significance (FWD), and selecting the subset minimising the autocorrelation in the model residuals (MIR).
-We compared the type I error rates, statistical power, and R$^2$ estimation accuracy of these methods using simulated data.
+We conducted a ten‐year review of the practices of eigenvector selection and highlighted three main procedures: selecting the subset of descriptors minimising the Akaike information criterion (AIC), using a forward selection with double stopping criterion after testing the global model significance (FWD), and selecting the subset minimising the autocorrelation in the model residuals (MIR).
+We compared the type I error rates, statistical power, and R² estimation accuracy of these methods using simulated data.
 Finally, a real dataset was analysed using variation partitioning analysis to illustrate to what extent the different selection approaches affected the ecological interpretation of the results.
-We show that, while the FWD and MIR approaches presented a correct type I error rate and were accurate, the AIC approach displayed extreme type I error rates (100%), and strongly overestimated the R$^2$.
-Moreover, the AIC approach resulted in wrong ecological interpretations, as it overestimated the pure spatial fraction (and the joint spatial-environmental fraction to a lesser extent) of the variation partitioning.
-Both the FWD and MIR methods performed well at broad and medium scales but had a very low power to detect fine-scale patterns.
-The FWD approach selected more eigenvectors than the MIR approach but also returned more accurate R$^2$ estimates.
+We show that, while the FWD and MIR approaches presented a correct type I error rate and were accurate, the AIC approach displayed extreme type I error rates (100%), and strongly overestimated the R².
+Moreover, the AIC approach resulted in wrong ecological interpretations, as it overestimated the pure spatial fraction (and the joint spatial‐environmental fraction to a lesser extent) of the variation partitioning.
+Both the FWD and MIR methods performed well at broad and medium scales but had a very low power to detect fine‐scale patterns.
+The FWD approach selected more eigenvectors than the MIR approach but also returned more accurate R² estimates.
 Hence, we discourage any future use of the AIC approach, and advocate choosing between the MIR and FWD approaches depending on the objective of the study: controlling for spatial or phylogenetic autocorrelation (MIR) or describing the patterns as accurately as possible (FWD).'
 publication: '*Ecography*'
 doi: 10.1111/ecog.03380
 ---